PSO Waveform Functions

 Configuring the Pulse Mask

-By default, the PSO Waveform module in Pulse mode drives any generated waveform onto its output.
-You can use the PsoWaveformConfigurePulseMask() function to specify conditions on when the output can be driven.
-You can specify multiple condition options simultaneously.
-To do this, set the $pulseMask argument to the bitwise OR of all desired condition options, as defined in the PsoWaveformPulseMask enumeration.
-All condition options that you specify must be simultaneously active in order for the pulse module output to be active.
+You can specify more than one condition options at the same time.
+To do this, set the $pulseMask argument to the bitwise OR the condition options as defined in the enum PsoWaveformPulseMask.
+All condition options that you specify must be active at the same time for the pulse module output to be active.

 Configures additional conditions to disable the PSO waveform output in pulse mode.